 overweight changes critical health parameters, as well as how weight loss might reverse these detrimental changes.

-The impact of diet type on overall wellness and on the microbiome.
+The impact of diet type and nutrient profile on overall wellness and on the microbiome.

 How you can help

 provides a snapshot of your pet's gut microbiome using state of the art DNA shotgun sequencing

 techniques.
 The more data we gather, the more we can figure out what it means.